essamsleiman/Function-Vector-Decomposition/README.md

 This repository contains data and code for the paper: LLM Generalization with Function Vector Decomposition.

 ## Abstract

-Function vectors (FV) are quantitative represen- tations of in-context learning demonstrations and can be added to language models to en- courage a particular behavior.
+Function vectors (FV) are quantitative represen tations of in-context learning demonstrations and can be added to language models to encourage a particular behavior.
 Recent work has demonstrated the ability to apply semantic vector arithmetic to function vectors to induce semantic functional behavior.
-In this paper, we explore if a FV can be decomposed into se- mantically sound counterparts by exploring if
-FV vector arithmetic can be utilized to mitigate out-of-distribution bias.
-We evaluate the effec- tiveness of FV decomposition through an over- arching experiment of subtracting or adding distribution-related components and evaluating the corresponding out-of-distribution (OOD) performance.
-Our results indicate FV can, to some extent, be decomposed into task and distribution-related components and we show this through our OOD generalization experi- ment.
+In this paper, we explore if a FV can be decomposed into semantically sound counterparts by exploring if FV vector arithmetic can be utilized to mitigate out-of-distribution bias.
+We evaluate the effectiveness of FV decomposition through an overarching experiment of subtracting or adding distribution-related components and evaluating the corresponding out-of-distribution (OOD) performance.
+Our results indicate FV can, to some extent, be decomposed into task and distribution-related components and we show this through our OOD generalization experiment.

 ## Setup